Business Start-Up Law

 - Buying or Selling a Business (Mergers and Acquisitions)

 Starting a new business can become expensive.
 You need to balance legal costs with the expense of running your operations.
 Understanding this, we put together a simple, Flat Fee Formation package that provides value and cost certainty.
 Our Flat Fee Formation packages typically include all of the following services:

-(6) Cover all third-party fees (including state fees) for the expedited formation of the LLC or corporation in New York State;
+- Cover all third-party fees (including state fees) for the expedited formation of the LLC or corporation;

 Romano Law understands that every business is unique.
 We customize our legal services to suit your specific needs.